ron-kit/ron-kit.github.io/content/about/index.md

 date = 2025-01-01T19:31:02-08:00
 +++

 Hello!
-I'm Ron, a 3rd year Eng Phys student at UBC.
-I like electronics and satellites, so I am also leading the hardware subteam at UBC Orbit.
+I'm Ron, a 3rd year engineering physics student at UBC.
+I like energy, space, and robotics.

 My grandest ambitions are accessible space travel and universal nuclear power, while my more down-to-earth interests include biking, music, and origami.